-4.7.
-All treasury management activities will be undertaken in accordance with the Council's annual TMS, which includes the policies, objectives, risk management approach, and the prudential, treasury management and commercial investment strategy indicators.
-The strategy will comply with the

-Code of Practice for Treasury Management and the Prudential Code for Capital Finance, both published by the Chartered Institute of Public Finance and Accountancy (CIPFA), and reflect any published Government advice.
-The execution and administration of treasury management is delegated to the DRFO.

-- 4.8.
-The Council shall have overall responsibility for treasury management and will formally approve the annual TMS and receive an annual and mid-year report on treasury management activities. - 4.9.
+- 4.7.
+All treasury management activities will be undertaken in accordance with the Council's annual Treasury Management Strategy (TMS), which includes the policies, objectives, risk management approach, and the treasury management and commercial investment strategy prudential indicators.
+The strategy will comply with the Code of Practice for Treasury Management and the Prudential Code for Capital Finance, both published by the Chartered Institute of Public Finance and Accountancy (CIPFA), and reflect any published Government advice.
+The execution and administration of treasury management is delegated to the RFO. - 4.8.
+The Council shall have overall responsibility for treasury management and will formally approve the annual TMS and receive an annual and mid-year report on treasury management activities.

+- 4.9.
 The Cabinet will be responsible for the implementation and regular monitoring of treasury management activity.
-The Treasury & Capital Management Group will include: - the Executive and Deputy Leaders and the Executive Councillor responsible for resources.
-Other members can be co-opted onto the group at the discretion of the Executive Leader. - the RFO and the DRFO, and as and when necessary the Managing Director and/or Corporate Director (Services).
-Other officers can be coopted onto the group at the discretion of the Managing Director or the RFO. - 4.10.
-The Overview and Scrutiny (Financial and Performance) Panel will be responsible for the scrutiny of treasury management.
+The Treasury and Capital Management Group will include: - the Leader, Deputy Leader and the Executive Councillor for Resources.
+Other members can be co-opted onto the group at the discretion of the Executive Leader. - the RFO and as and when necessary the Managing Director and/or Corporate Director (Services).
+Other officers can be co-opted onto the group at the discretion of the Managing Director or the RFO. - 4.10.
+The Overview and Scrutiny (Performance and Customers) Panel will be responsible for the scrutiny of treasury management.